-Breast cooler – It is circular cooler fixed on the furnace shell on which usually intermediate cooler and tuyere is mounted.
+Breast cooler – It is the circular cooler fixed on the furnace shell on which normally intermediate cooler and tuyere is mounted.
 Breast cooler is water cooled.

-Bustle pipe – It is also known as bustle main and is a large diameter refractory line pipe encircling the blast furnace shell above the tuyere level.
-Through bustle main hot blast is supplied to the blast furnace through tuyere stock.
+Bustle pipe – It is also known as bustle main and is a large diameter refractory lined pipe encircling the BF shell above the tuyere level.
+Through the bustle main hot blast air is supplied to the BF through the tuyere stock.

 Carbon blocks – These are refractories made of carbon and are used for lining of hearth bottom and hearth walls.

-Cast house – This is the area around the blast furnace at the taphole level.
-It contains equipment for opening and closing of tap-hole and runners for flow of hot metal and liquid slag.
+Cast house – This is the area around the BF at the tap hole level.
+It contains equipment for opening and closing of tap-hole and trough and runners for flow of hot metal and liquid slag.

 Charge conveyor – It is the conveyor with steel cord rubber belt for taking charge materials to the furnace top from the stock house.
 Conveyor charging is alternate to skip charging.

-Charging equipment – It is the equipment used for charging of materials at the top of blast furnace without allowing escape of BF gas to the atmosphere.
+Charging equipment – It is the equipment used for charging of materials at the top of BF without allowing escape of BF gas to the atmosphere.

 Cinder notch – It is also known as slag notch.
-All blast furnaces donot have this notch.
-The slag notch is used for tapping slag from the furnace.
+All the BFs do not have this notch.
+The cinder notch is used for tapping slag from the furnace.

 Cooling staves – They are also called cooling plates.
-A stave is a cooling device having one or more water channel, and is installed in numbers on the inner surface of a blast furnace to protect its steel shell and maintain the inner profile.
-The staves are conventionally made of cast iron but in high heat flux zones of the blast furnace now copper staves are also being used.
+A stave is a cooling device having one or more water channel, and is installed in numbers on the inner surface of the BF to protect its steel shell and maintain the inner profile.
+The staves are conventionally made of cast iron but in high heat flux zones of the BF now copper staves are also being used.